quarkiverse/quarkus-asyncapi/README.md

 Generates `AsyncAPIRegistry` and configuration classes

 ## Quarkus Async API Scanner
-Scans for Microprofile Annotations and provides the findings as AsyncApi-file
+Scans for Microprofile Annotations and provides the findings as AsyncApi-file (yaml, json or html)

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/badge/all_contributors-1-orange.svg?style=flat-square)](#contributors-)